HinkirMunkur/UnityGameJamCodeBase/README.md

 - ### Button Activity

   This system allows you to assign to keys specific functions or tasks.

-- ### Database

-  This system allows you to store your data in JSON format which allowes you to create your own structures.

 - ### Animation System